 Through its nature, accounting is tightly connected with ethics, morality, and religion (Horomnea E., 2001).
-At the same time, the concepts of morality and ethics are related, associated, complementary, and indispensable to contemporary world, considering the interdependencies between the markets, the huge quantity of accounting information found on these markets, as well as the fraudulent maneuvers to which financial-accounting information is subject.
+At the same time, the concepts of morality and ethics are related, associated, complementary, and indispensable to contemporary world, considering the interdependencies between the markets, the huge quantity of accounting information found on these markets, as well as the fraudulent maneuvers to which financialaccounting information is subject.
 If it does not meet the moral principles and norms, contemporary world is subject to chaos.

 Therefore, in the current economic context, the role of the professional accountant has crossed the limits of a simple job and represents a guarantee of the correctness of the information made public by the economic entities.
 Overcoming the desire of each individual to be professionally noticed, the professional accountant must meet the information requirements of the harmonized accounting market, oriented towards the stakeholders.
 In other words, human nature periodically exhibits an irrational behavior determined by the need to stand out professionally and for instant wealth (or "the irrational exuberance", as Alan Greenspan called it).
-Such circumstances lead to the creation of a speculative sphere, irrespective of whether we speak here of fraudulent maneuvers that made the big world actors in the field of audit, named, at first, the Big Eight, to then become the Big Six and finally the Big Four, or to simply non-complying with the ethical and moral principles in the auditor's professional accountant or performing their attributions.
+Such circumstances lead to the creation of a speculative sphere, irrespective of whether we speak here of fraudulent maneuvers that made the big world actors in the field of audit, named, at first, the Big Eight, to then become the Big Six and finally the Big Four, or to simply non-complying with the ethical and moral principles in the professional accountant or auditor's performing their attributions.

-Since accountants manifest as actors on a market where they are confronted with the demand and offer of accounting information, they must know how to sell their merchandise.
+Since accountants manifest as actors on a market where they are confronted with the demand and offer of accounting information. they must know how to sell their merchandise.
 To this purpose, they must provide an image of the position as well as of the performance of the analyzed company, and at the same time meet the ethical code to the end of the accounting activity.
 Nowadays, a good professional knows what the Romanian accounting reform means, learns to understand and to apply the International Financial Reporting Standards as well as the International Audit Standards, is aware of the importance and scope of applying professional reasoning, councils the company's management in grounding the accounting policies, complies with the professional ethics code, and is aware of the limitations of his judgments.
 He must acquire certain knowledge and correctly use professional reasoning.
 Finally, competence always comes first.

 The French thinker Michel Barbá reminds us of a great truth: "on the way to progress and civilization, human society cannot detour the idea of order, discipline, and prediction at an economic level".
 Therefore, the connection that our study makes between business, ethics, morality, professionalism, and accounting is not at all forced, nor obsolete.
 Between the objectives of accounting and business morality there are serious interdependencies.
 The true and fair view, through its very name, makes us think of the idea of truth and honesty, being tightly connected to the performance criterion of accounting, based on ethical and moral concepts: truth, sincerity, regularity, reality, neutrality, continuity, permanence, etc. Interdisciplinarity is obvious and even absolutely necessary at the level of the accounting body, a fact proven by the attempts to harmonize, normalize, and make the accounting practices and principles converge at a world level.

-The Importance of Ethics in Obtaining the Quality of Accounting Information

-In the opinion of Robert H. Montgomery, one of the founders of the Lybrand, Ross Bros. & Montgomery accounting firm, known today as Pricewaterhouse Coopers, "accountants and accounting exist in order to provide public services; the difference between accounting as a simple job and accounting as a social asset is given by the fact that the latter is responsible for meeting standards beneficial for the public interest, beyond the compensation paid by the customers".
+The Importance of Ethics in Obtaining the Quality of Accounting Information exist in order to provide public services; the difference between accounting as a simple job and accounting as a social asset is given by the fact that the latter is responsible for meeting standards beneficial for the public interest, beyond the compensation paid by the customers".